ARM-software/abi-aa/design-documents/elf64-loadable-unit-marking-rationale.rst

 The design goals of an ELF marking scheme are:

 - Utilize existing ELF marking standards where possible.
-Platforms may already have an implementation existing standards that can be adapted.
+Platforms may already have an implementation of existing standards that can be adapted.

 - The ELF loadable-unit marking scheme must be easy for a program